gauravjagpal/plan-et-continentally/README.md

 ## Github Deployment

-The website was stored using GitHub for storage of data and version control.
+The website was hosted on GitHub for version control and data storage.
 To do this I did the following;

 After each addition, change or removal of code, in the terminal within your IDE (I used Gitpod for this project) type: